hayes/pothos/docs/guide/writing-plugins.md

 ### `SchemaTypes`

 The `SchemaTypes` type is based on the Generic argument passed to the `SchemaBuilder`, and extended with reasonable defaults.
-Almost every interface in the `GiraphQLSchemaTypes` will have access to it
+Almost every interface in the `PothosSchemaTypes` will have access to it
 \(look for `Types extends SchemaTypes` in the generics of almost any interface\).
 This Type contains the types for Scalars, backing models for some object and interface types, and many custom properties from various plugins.
-If your plugin needs the user to provide some types that will be shared across the whole schema, this is how you will be able to access them when adding fields to the options objects defined in `GiraphQLSchemaTypes`.
+If your plugin needs the user to provide some types that will be shared across the whole schema, this is how you will be able to access them when adding fields to the options objects defined in `PothosSchemaTypes`.

 ## Getting Started